AbdelKarimEL-HAJJAMI/AbdelKarimEL-HAJJAMI/README.md

 ### Hi there 👋!
 This is Abdelkarim EL-HAJJAMI

-I’m currently a M1 computer science engineering student @ENSEEIHT 🤓.
+I’m currently a M1 IT engineering student @ENSEEIHT 🤓.

 Passionate about new technologies and innovation, I have a particular interest in Data Science 📊 and ML 🤖.